-Results 1–10 of 25 for "Policy"X related to "Psychoanalysis shapes consumer culture" Refine Your Search Refine Your Search TopicHuman rights (6)Sexuality (4)Violence (4)Children (3)Education (3) 10 more... [+] Immigration (3)Teens (3)Sexual abuse (2)Emotional health (1)Law & psychology (1)Marriage & divorce (1)Race (1)Socioeconomic status (1)Therapy (1)Women & men (1)Hide detailsDocument TypePolicyXYear2012 (1)Author/ContributorAPA Council of Representatives (1) Results 1–10 of 25 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Chapter IX: Educational AffairsPolicy regarding the teaching of psychology, including doctoral and master's programs, respecialization, human subjects in research, continuing education, internships and attracting ethnic minority students to psychology.Policy 2.Chapter X: Professional Affairs (Part 1)Policies regarding the profession of psychology, including hypnosis, managed health care, licensing, impaired psychologists, hospital privileges, school psychology and prescription privileges.Policy 3.Chapter X: Professional Affairs (Part 2)Policies regarding the profession of psychology, including the stigma of mental illness, the health care system, diagnosis of autism, treatment guidelines, outpatient civil commitment, record-keeping, evidence-based practice and child custody.Policy 4.Chapter III: EthicsResolutions related to ethics in psychology, including the ethical principles of psychologists and code of conduct, and resolutions against torture and other inhuman conduct.Policy 5.Resolution on Lesbian, Gay and Bisexual Youths in the SchoolsLGBT children face harassment and physical violence in school environments, especially if they are poor, disabled or an ethnic minority.
-Policy 6.APA Policy Statement: Lesbian, Gay, & Bisexual Youths in the SchoolsAPA supports providing a safe and secure educational atmosphere in which all youths, including lesbian, gay and bisexual youths, may obtain an education free from discrimination, harassment, violence and abuse.Policy 7.Resolution On Male Violence Against WomenViolence against women is a major cause of reduced quality of life, distress, injury and death for women and has serious secondary effects for families, communities and the economyPolicy 8.APA Resolution on UN Convention on the Rights of the Child and the Convention's Optional ProtocolsAPA strongly supports the principles and optional protocols of the UN Convention on the rights of the child, and will examine the implications of the principles in the Convention for psychologists' practice, research, education and advocacy.
-Policy 9.Recognition of Psychotherapy EffectivenessIn 2012, the Council of Representatives approved the resolution that, as a healing practice and professional service, psychotherapy is effective and highly cost-effective.
+Results 1–10 of 25 for "Policy"X related to "Psychoanalysis shapes consumer culture" Refine Your Search Refine Your Search TopicHuman rights (6)Sexuality (5)Lesbian, gay, bisexual, transgender (4)Violence (4)Children (3) 11 more... [+] Education (3)Immigration (3)Teens (3)Sexual abuse (2)Emotional health (1)Law & psychology (1)Marriage & divorce (1)Race (1)Socioeconomic status (1)Therapy (1)Women & men (1)Hide detailsDocument TypePolicyXYear2012 (1)Author/ContributorAPA Council of Representatives (1) Results 1–10 of 25 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Chapter X: Professional Affairs (Part 1)Policies regarding the profession of psychology, including hypnosis, managed health care, licensing, impaired psychologists, hospital privileges, school psychology and prescription privileges.Policy 2.Chapter IX: Educational AffairsPolicy regarding the teaching of psychology, including doctoral and master's programs, respecialization, human subjects in research, continuing education, internships and attracting ethnic minority students to psychology.Policy 3.Chapter X: Professional Affairs (Part 2)Policies regarding the profession of psychology, including the stigma of mental illness, the health care system, diagnosis of autism, treatment guidelines, outpatient civil commitment, record-keeping, evidence-based practice and child custody.Policy 4.Chapter III: EthicsResolutions related to ethics in psychology, including the ethical principles of psychologists and code of conduct, and resolutions against torture and other inhuman conduct.Policy 5.Chapter XI: Scientific AffairsPolicies related to scientific issues such as Dianetics, research findings, human subjects protection, science education, evolution and creationism, facilitated communication, smoking, test user qualifications and academic boycotts.Policy 6.Resolution on Lesbian, Gay and Bisexual Youths in the SchoolsLGBT children face harassment and physical violence in school environments, especially if they are poor, disabled or an ethnic minority.
+Policy 7.APA Policy Statement: Lesbian, Gay, & Bisexual Youths in the SchoolsAPA supports providing a safe and secure educational atmosphere in which all youths, including lesbian, gay and bisexual youths, may obtain an education free from discrimination, harassment, violence and abuse.Policy 8.Resolution On Male Violence Against WomenViolence against women is a major cause of reduced quality of life, distress, injury and death for women and has serious secondary effects for families, communities and the economyPolicy 9.APA Resolution on UN Convention on the Rights of the Child and the Convention's Optional ProtocolsAPA strongly supports the principles and optional protocols of the UN Convention on the rights of the child, and will examine the implications of the principles in the Convention for psychologists' practice, research, education and advocacy.
+Policy 10.Recognition of Psychotherapy EffectivenessIn 2012, the Council of Representatives approved the resolution that, as a healing practice and professional service, psychotherapy is effective and highly cost-effective.
 Consequently, psychotherapy should be included in the health care system as an established evidence-based practice.
 Policy (August 2012) Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 21 for "Policy"X related to "Psychoanalysis shapes consumer culture"
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 25 for "Policy"X related to "Psychoanalysis shapes consumer culture"